-Answer 10.4 Owners/operators of Level 1 and Level 2 containers that meet all applicable DOT regulations are required to perform initial monitoring to show compliance with the Subpart CC standards.
+Answer 10.4 Owners/operators of Level 1 and Level 2 containers that meet all applicable DOT regulations are required to perform initial visual inspection to show compliance with the Subpart CC standards.
 However, these containers are not required to do any subsequent monitoring (61 FR 59932, 59947; November 25, 1996).
 Question 10.5 At what times must containers be visually inspected?

-Answer 10.5 Owners/operators are required to visually inspect the container and the cover and closure devices to check for defects at the time the owner/operator first places waste into the container or accepts possession of the container at the facility.
+Answer 10.5 Owners/operators are required to visually inspect the container and the cover and closure devices to check for defects at the time the owner/operator first places waste into the container or accepts possession of RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 45 the container at the facility.
 However, in those situations where it would not be possible to inspect a container on the date it is accepted at the facility, it would be acceptable for the container to be inspected prior to that date (62 FR 64650; December 8, 1997).
-Containers that are emptied within 24 hours of receipt at the facility are not required to go through this visual inspection (§§265.1087(c)(4)(i) and 265.1087(d)(4)(i)).
+Containers that are emptied 24 hours of receipt at the facility are not required to go through this visual inspection ($\S\S265.1087(c)(4)(i)$ and 265.1087(d)(4)(i)).
 If a container used for managing hazardous waste remains at the facility for at least a year, the container and its cover and closure devices must be visually inspected annually for defects such as cracks, holes, or gaps into the interior of the container when the cover and closure devices are secured in the closed position.
 Question 10.6 How often must closed-vent systems be inspected and monitored?
 Answer 10.6 An owner/operator using a closed-vent system to comply with the Subpart CC air emission standards must perform initial leak detection monitoring using Method 21 of Part 60, Appendix A, on or before the date the system becomes subject to Subpart CC.
-Thereafter, closed-vent system joints, seams, and other connections that are permanently or semi-permanently sealed must be visually inspected at least once per year.
-Other connections must be monitored for leaks using Method 21 annually and at other times as requested by the Regional Administrator.
-Components of a closed-vent system that are designated as unsafe-to-monitor are subject only to monitoring as frequently as practicable during safe-to-monitor times (§265.1033(n)).
+Thereafter, closed-vent system joints, seams, and other connections that are permanently or semipermanently sealed must be visually inspected at least once per year.
+Other connections must be monitored for leaks using Method 21 annually and at other requested by the Regional Administrator.
+Components of a closedsystem that are designated as unsafe-to-monitor are subject only monitoring as frequently as practicable during safe-to-monitor Working Draft - Do Not Distribute, Cite, or Quote 47 11.0 RECORDKEEPING AND REPORTING General Information RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 46 This page is intentionally left blank.
+RCRA Subpart CC - Ouestions and Answers times (§265.1033(n)).